nlpodyssey/spago/README.md

 ## Known Limits

-Sadly, at the moment, spaGO is not GPU friendly by design.
+Sadly, at the moment, Spago is not GPU friendly by design.

 ## Contributing

-We're glad you're thinking about contributing to spaGO!
+We're glad you're thinking about contributing to Spago!
 If you think something is missing or could be improved, please open issues and pull requests.
 If you'd like to help this project grow, we'd love to have you!

 To start contributing, check